bytebase/bytebase.com-old/content/blog/global-variable-support-in-nuxt.md

  --port 8080
 ```

-But at Bytebase, we release a new version every two weeks, which means we need to update the latest version here (currently %%bb_version%%) every two weeks.
+But at Bytebase, we release a new version biweekly, which means we need to update the latest version here (currently %%bb_version%%) every two weeks.

 ![_](/static/blog/global-variable-support-in-nuxt/upgrade-in-the-old-way.webp)